 ~ Bill English, San Francisco Playhouse

-Since September 2017, World Stage Theatre Company has been working with the Tulsa Legacy Charter Schools to teach students in grades 4-8 theatre training.
-This is an underrepresented community on Tulsa’s North Side that has little to no access to theatre arts training and performance.
-We teach the kids twice a week and plan to do an end-of-the-year performance for family, students, faculty, and staff.
+In 2017, World Stage Theatre Company began working with the Tulsa Legacy Charter Schools to teach students in grades 4-8 theatre training.
+This is an underserved community on Tulsa’s North Side that has little to no access to theatre arts training and performance.
+We are growing our program to include summer camps, directing classes for adults, improv for adults, and acting classes for children and adults.